sigasi/sigasi_insights/manual/linting.md

 [vhdl_only]

-In addition to syntax validation, Sigasi also checks your code for semantic problems (**Linting**, or **Linter checks**).
+In addition to syntax validation, Sigasi Studio also checks your code for semantic problems (**Linting**, or **Linter checks**).
 Some of these problems can be automatically resolved with **Quickfixes**.
 Both syntax checking and linting happen at type-time: new markers appear *as you are